A Monolift is a large apparatus with the core function of removing the ‘walk out’ in a squat.

 HOW TO USE A MONOLIFT

-The weight on a monolift can be added either before or after the machine has been set up correctly for the user.
+The weight on the machine can be added either before or after the machine has been set up correctly for the user.

-All monolifts will be made with a hydraulic ram.
+All of these machines are made to include a hydraulic ram.
 The ram carries the entire weight load and is used to set up the machine so the bar catchers sit at the correct height for the lifter.
 By pumping the ram handle will adjust the height of the catchers.